lsst/rsp_lsst_io/docs/guides/notebooks/index.rst

 How to use the Tutorial Notebooks
 =================================

-The best way to learn how to use a Jupyter Notebook is to open the first of the tutorial notebooks which are provided in each user's home directory, and also available in the `tutorial-notebooks <https://github.com/rubin-dp0/tutorial-notebooks>`_ repository in the "rubin-dp0" GitHub Organization (see also :ref:`DP0-2-Tutorials-Notebooks`).
+The best way to learn how to use a Jupyter Notebook is to open the first of the tutorial notebooks which are provided in each user's home directory, and also available in the `tutorial-notebooks <https://github.com/rubin-dp0/tutorial-notebooks>`_ repository in the "rubin-dp0" GitHub Organization (see also the `DP0.2 tutorial notebooks <https://dp0-2.lsst.io/tutorials-examples/index.html#dp0-2-tutorials-notebooks>`_).

 **The "notebooks/tutorial-notebooks" directory is read-only:**
 The read-only "notebooks/tutorial-notebooks" directory will *always* contain the most up-to-date versions of the tutorials.